 - Do they have a reputation for durability and reliability?

 Table of Contents

 How Many Miles Can A Dodge Ram 1500 Last

-So I hear you saying, sure I’m only highlighting all the positive examples, what about all the problematic Ram 1500 and unhappy owners out there?
-Well, in all fairness, every vehicle has its own set of problems and each case is different, however, what this goes to show is that reliable high mileage is definitely attainable with these RAM trucks.
-It proves these engines are robust and can really take a beating if taken care of properly.
+In all fairness, every vehicle has its own set of problems and each case is different, however, what this goes to show is that reliable high mileage is attainable with these RAM trucks.
+It proves these engines are robust and can take a beating if taken care of properly.

 Are Dodge Rams Good Trucks

-Dodge Rams have been known to lose their value faster than the competition, however, if you are BFL (Buying for Life), and are willing to maintain and keep the thing running, they can be very dependable.
+Dodge Rams have been known to lose their value faster than the competition, however, if you are BFL (Buying for Life), and are willing to maintain it and keep it running, they can be very dependable.